browserpass/browserpass-extension/PRIVACY.md

  - To provide the User with an interface to edit the contents of a selected Credential File,
  - To provide the OTP seed to Browserpass OTP
  - To fill other fields as requested by the User (e.g. credit card data)
+ - To authenticate email and news accounts in Thunderbird (IMAP, SMTP, POP3, NNTP);
+ - To provide OAuth2 tokens for mail providers (Gmail, Microsoft, etc.) and calendar/contacts services (CalDAV/CardDAV) in Thunderbird.

+**In Thunderbird, credentials are never stored in Thunderbird's built-in password manager.**
+All credentials are retrieved directly from the Password Store using GPG decryption.

+When the User enters new credentials in Thunderbird (e.g., during account setup), Browserpass may save these credentials to the Password Store.
+OAuth tokens obtained during authentication are automatically stored in the Password Store for future use.

+Browserpass can migrate existing credentials from Thunderbird's password manager to the Password Store when the user triggers migration via the Add-on Preferences page.
+This migration does not overwrite existing entries in the Password Store.

 ## Use & Transmission of Data